BUEC500C1/video-zhou-1/README.md

 # video-zhou-1
 video-zhou-1 created by GitHub Classroom
+Technology used in this repo:
+Twitter tweepy API

+ffmpeg-python

+Own-built queue

 # What did I do?
 <strong>Task 0 - part 1:</strong>